-Historically, when skull x-rays were routinely used in the assessment of suspected intracranial pathology, a focal lucency due to the low density of fatty sebum, would suggest the diagnosis 5.
+Historically, when skull radiographs were routinely used in the assessment of suspected intracranial pathology, a focal lucency due to the low density of fatty sebum would suggest the diagnosis 5.

 Very rarely they demonstrate hyperdensity, thought to be due to a combination of saponification, microcalcification and blood products.
 This most often occurs when present in the posterior fossa, although the reason is uncertain 4.

-Unlike intracranial lipomas that follow fat density on all sequences, intracranial dermoids have more variable signal characteristics 1-4:
+Unlike intracranial lipoma that follows fat density on all sequences, intracranial dermoid has more variable signal characteristics 1-4:

 - typically hyperintense (due to cholesterol components)

-- hyperintense droplets in the subarachnoid space may be visible if rupture has occurred
+- hyperintense droplets in the subarachnoid spaces may be visible if rupture has occurred

 T1 C+ (Gd): generally do not enhance